-Staff should report concerns via 'My Concern' to record incidents (see appendix 6 for guidance).
-If the pupil does reveal that they are being harmed, staff should follow the advice below.
-Following an initial conversation with the pupil, if the member of staff has concerns, they should report their concerns to the DSL.
+If the pupil does reveal that they are being harmed, staff should follow the advice in the section 'If a pupil discloses to you'.
+Following an initial conversation with the pupil, if the member of staff has concerns, they should report their concerns using the school procedure.